codepope/bert-extractive-summarizer/README.md

 Let's look at the summarizer we will be deploying in more detail.

-## Running this summarizer API on Fly.io
+## Running the summarizer API on Fly.io

 Fly.io has great [docs](https://fly.io/docs/) so please have a look.
 You can run this text summarizer on fly.io following the steps below: